dojo/framework/src/widget-core/README.md

 The theming mechanism is great for consistently applying custom styles across every widget, but isn't flexible enough for individual cases when a user wants to apply additional styles for a specific widget or widgets.

-To apply extra classes to a widget and any child widget that they leverage the `Themed` mixins adds an extra property, `classes` to the widget API.
+To apply extra classes to a widget and any child widget that they leverage, the `Themed` mixins adds an extra property, `classes` to the widget API.
 This property can be used to pass extra classes that target specific classes used within a widget.
-It is the widget authors responsibility to explicitly pass the `classes` property to all children widget, this is not injected or automatically passed to children.
+It is the widget author's responsibility to explicitly pass the `classes` property to all children widget as this is not injected or automatically passed to children.

-Each set of classes is keyed by the widget key (the same structure as the Theme object) to identify the widget that they should be applied to.
+Each set of classes is keyed by the widget key (the same structure as the Theme object) to identify the widget to which the classes get applied.

 ```ts
 interface Classes {